MudroadWhite/pm-neo4j-helper/scripts/v1/readme.md

 `Hp` stands for hypothesis.
 Some proofs in very later chapters uses abbreviations like `Hp77.77` to indicate the hypothesis of proposition `77.77`.

 ##### Similar Proof
-Some proof are omitted and written "similar proof" only.
+Some proofs are omitted and written "similar proof" only.
 It's severely ambiguous, and the actual proof relation can be known only after one has comprehended the texts.
 For tactics above, I have a chance to label those tactics as clearly as I can in comments.
 But for similar proof, I might be very careless...
 It's recommended to check through original text to figure out where `similar proof` has been used to abbreviate the texts.